 Meanwhile, slice the lettuce and cucumber.
 Mix the juice from the lemon, the extra virgin olive oil and a pinch of salt and pepper together, then drizzle over the salad.

+TIP!
 To make this pie extra cute, try tossing a few thyme sprigs in oil and scattering them over the filo before you bake it.